jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_practical/README.md

   R script to determine the credible sets given:
   - summary statistics from an association analysis
-  - regions defined by chromosome and position range
+  - regions defined by chromosome and position interval

  **sexdiff.ecf**